beginning of content

 Key facts

-- The vulva is the external part of the female genitalia.
+• The vulva is the outside part of the female genitals.

-- The vulva includes the labia majora, labia minora, glans clitoris, vestibule and perineum.
+• The vulva includes the labia (the lips), clitoris, opening of the vagina and urethra, and perineum.

-- During pregnancy, hormonal changes can cause changes in the vulva’s appearance.
+• During pregnancy, hormonal changes can cause changes to the vulva's appearance.

-- Increased blood flow to the area can make the area look more swollen and can increase your risk of developing vulvar varicosities (varicose veins of the vulva).
+• Increased blood flow to the area can make the area look more swollen and can increase your chance of developing varicose veins in the vulva.

-- Vaginal birth can change the way the vulva looks, but this isn’t usually a concern.
+• Vaginal birth may change the way the vulva looks.

 What is the vulva?

-The vulva is the external part of the female genitalia (sex organs).
+The vulva is the outside part of the female genitals (sex organs).

 The vulva includes the:

 The vulva varies widely in appearance from person to person.
-Some people’s labia minora extend further beyond the labia majora.
-The size, colour and shape of the labia majora and minora also vary widely.
-Many people worry that their genitals don’t look ‘normal’.
-However, it’s important to remember that there is a very wide range of ‘normal’.
+For some people, the inner lips are longer than the outer lips.
+The size, colour and shape of the lips also vary.
+Many people worry that their genitals do not look 'normal'.
+Remember that there is a very wide range of 'normal'.

 Visit the Labia Library for more information about labia, including a photo library.

-The hormonal changes associated with pregnancy may also lead to changes in the balance of bacteria and yeast in your vagina.
-This can increase your risk of vaginal infections, such as thrush, so it’s important to see your doctor if you have symptoms of an infection.
+The hormonal changes associated with pregnancy may also lead to changes in the balance of bacteria in your vagina.
+This can increase your chance of vaginal infections.
+It is important to see your doctor if you have symptoms of an infection.

 You may also experience an increase in normal vaginal discharge during pregnancy.

-The vulva, especially the perineum, plays an important role in stretching to accommodate your baby’s head during a vaginal birth.
+The vulva, especially the perineum, stretches to make room for your baby's head during a vaginal birth.
 In some cases, this stretching during birth leads to tearing of the skin and tissues of the perineum.
-Small tears may heal on their own, but larger ones may need to be repaired by your midwife or doctor with stitches.
+Small tears may heal on their own.
+Larger tears may need to be repaired by your midwife or doctor with stitches.

-You may choose to massage your perineum (or have your partner do it) in the weeks leading up to birth, to reduce the risk of tearing.
+You may choose to massage your perineum (or ask your partner to do it) in the weeks leading up to birth, to reduce the chance of tearing.

 Learn more about perineal massage.